-North Charleston is part of a Metropolitan Statistical Area (MSA) that includes the City of Charleston, Town of Mount Pleasant and other areas of Berkeley, Dorchester and Charleston counties that features a population estimate exceeding 830,000 and a gross taxable sales estimate exceeding \$37 billion for the 2022 calendar year.
-North Charleston is the second largest municipal leader in retail sales.
-In calendar year 2022, gross retail sales exceeded \$8.96 billion.
+North Charleston is part of a Metropolitan Statistical Area (MSA) that includes the City of Charleston, Town of Mount Pleasant and other areas of Berkeley, Dorchester and Charleston counties that features a population estimate exceeding 849,000 and a gross taxable sales estimate of nearly \$37 billion for the 2023 calendar year.
+North Charleston is the third largest municipal leader in retail sales.
+In calendar year 2024, gross retail sales exceeded \$8.62 billion.
 The City has over 4.5 million square feet of retail space, the largest four areas being the Tanger Outlet Center, Northwoods Mall, Northwoods Market Place and Festival Center.
-Spending in building permit construction dollar values increased in the City during the fiscal year ending June 30, 2023 compared to fiscal year ending June 30, 2022.
-The region has an estimated civilian labor workforce exceeding 400,000, which has grown by over 20% for the last ten years.
-The local unemployment rate of 3.0% as of June 30, 2023 is below both the State and National averages.
+Spending in building permit construction dollar values slowed in the City during the fiscal year ending June 30, 2024 compared to fiscal year ending June 30, 2023; however, spending was still higher than historical averages.
+In 2023 the region had an estimated civilian labor workforce exceeding 425,000, which has grown by over 22% for the last ten years.
+The forecast for 2024 is estimated at 435,500.
+The local unemployment rate was 3.9% as of June 2024 which is below the National average of 4.1%.

 Tourism remains a vital segment of the local MSA economy.
-Overall hotel/motel occupancy rates increased over 2% from fiscal year 2022 to 2023.
-Hotel/motel room inventory exceeds 8,000 rooms in the City of North Charleston as of the fiscal year ending 2023.
-This total represents over 40% of the total room inventory available in Charleston County and most of the growth is attributable to the City Center TIF District redevelopment area.
-In the last five years, hotel expansion in North Charleston has added over 2000 rooms.
+In calendar year 2023, hotel/motel occupancy rates remained flat as compared to 2022.
+Hotel/motel room inventory exceeds 8,000 rooms in the City of North Charleston as of the calendar year ending 2023.
+This total represents over 40% of the total room inventory available in Charleston County.

 The Charleston International Airport, managed by the Charleston County Aviation Authority, is located in the City of North Charleston and is a joint use airport as the airfield is owned and operated by the USAF as part of the Joint Base Charleston.
-There are currently twelve scheduled passenger air carriers that operate at the airport to include: Alaska, Alevo, Allegiant, American, Breeze, Delta, Frontier, JetBlue, Silver, Southwest, Sun Country and United.
-Passenger traffic increased over 16% from calendar year 2022 (where it exceeded over 5.3 million passengers) versus 2021 and is on pace to increase another 16% for calendar year 2023 as the airport will likely surpass 6 million passengers.
-The Charleston County Aviation Authority has completed a \$350 million renovation and expansion plan which included the addition of a third concourse allowing the airport to handle more airplane and passenger traffic.
+There are currently twelve scheduled passenger air carriers that operate at the airport to include: Air Canada, Alaska, Allegiant, American, Avelo, Breeze, Delta, Frontier, JetBlue, Southwest, Spirit, and United.
+Passenger traffic increased over 10% during the calendar year 2023 (where it exceeded over 6.1 million passengers) versus 2022 and is on pace to increase another 3% for calendar year 2024 as the airport will likely surpass 6.3 million passengers.
+In 2022, the Charleston County Aviation Authority completed a \$350 million renovation and expansion plan which included the addition of a third concourse allowing the airport to handle more airplane and passenger traffic.
 With the recently completed improvement projects and airline announcements and new airport services, the Authority expects an increase in tourism in the area for the foreseeable future.

-More than a decade after first being considered, construction on a new access road to the Charleston International Airport could begin by mid-2024 after South Carolina legislative officials committed to helping fund the nearly \$144 million road project.
+More than a decade after first being considered, construction on a new access road to the Charleston International Airport has begun after South Carolina legislative officials committed to helping fund the nearly \$144 million road project.
+The first phase of construction adding a new parking garage and 5,700 parking spaces.
 Once completed, the entryway to the airport from International Boulevard will go away and access to the airport will be via a full interchange at West Montague Avenue and Interstate 526 which will open the thoroughfare and allow better access to and from the airport.
 Realigning the entryway to the airport was an integral part of Boeing's decision to triple its footprint near the airport.
 The realignment is expected to meet both the existing and future development needs of Boeing's campus for the next several decades.